 (a) Market Risk: Market risk is the risk that the value of an investment will fluctuate as a result of changes in market prices whether those changes are caused by factors specific to the individual investment or factors affecting all securities traded in the market.
 Market risk includes foreign currency risk, interest rate risk and pricing risk among others.
+A factor impacting all securities traded in a market is geopolitical risk.
 The principal lever for managing market risk is to invest in widely diversified countries, sectors, and issuers.
 The Plan holds investments in pooled funds that invest in active and passive investment strategies and are diversified among domestic and international markets.